aws-samples/distributed-load-testing-using-aws-fargate/README.md

 ## Distributed Load Testing Using Fargate

-This solution walks you through a prescriptive implementation of Distributed Load Testing using [AWS Fargate](https://aws.amazon.com/fargate) and [Taurus (JMeter)](https://gettaurus.org).
-You can use it to test your web services (system under test) under high stress scenarios and understand it's behavior and scalability.
+This solution walks you through a prescriptive implementation of Distributed Load Testing using [AWS Fargate](https://aws.amazon.com/fargate) and [Taurus](https://gettaurus.org).
+You can use it to test your services under high stress scenarios and understand it's behavior and scalability.

 ![Architecture](docs/arch.png)